JSamson01/joshua_Notes_assignment/README.md

 -	The project idea is to design and develop a mobile application an app using Architecture Components such as Room, ViewModel, and LiveData.
 -	This mobile app is expected to do the following:

-a)	Implements our recommended architecture using the Android Architecture Components.
+a)	Implement the UI design using the Android Architecture Components.

 b)	Works with a database to get and save the data and pre-populates the database with some words.